 Bette Ridgeway

-In her four-decade career, Bette Ridgeway has exhibited globally in over 80 museums and galleries.
-She has won multiple prestigious awards, and her work is held in permanent collections by the Mayo Clinic and the Federal Reserve Bank, among others.
+In her career, Ridgeway has exhibited in over 80 museums and galleries worldwide and has won multiple prestigious awards, including the Leonardo DaVinci International Prize.
+Her work is held in many public and private collections, such as the Mayo Clinic and the Federal Reserve Bank.